cloudfoundry/guardian/grootfs/README.md

 (btrfs-tools package on ubuntu) for layering images.

   ```
-  apt-get install btrfs-tools
+  sudo apt-get install btrfs-tools
-  modprobe btrfs # if not loaded
+  sudo modprobe btrfs # if not loaded
   ```

 * By default all operations will happen in `/var/lib/grootfs` folder, you can